-Fallopian tubes are narrow tubes on either side of your womb or uterus.
+Fallopian tubes are narrow tubes on either side of your uterus.
 They connect your uterus to your ovaries.

 Every month when your ovaries release an egg, it passes down the fallopian tubes.
 If there is an obstruction, the egg cannot pass through to the uterus.

 Likewise, sperm cannot swim up the tubes to fertilize an egg.
-It’s in the fallopian tubes that conception usually occurs.
+Conception usually occurs in the fallopian tubes.
 The fertilized egg then travels to the uterus, where it embeds itself and grows.

 Partial or fully blocked tubes can lead to infertility.
-If the blockage is partial, there is an increased risk of an ectopic pregnancy, where the fertilized egg grows in the fallopian tube.
+If the blockage is partial, there is an increased risk of an ectopic pregnancy, where the fertilized egg grows in the fallopian tube instead of the uterus.

-About 30 percent of women who are infertile will be diagnosed with blocked fallopian tubes or tubal blockage.
-Of these women, 19 percent will be trying for a first baby for over a year without success (primary infertility).
-Another 29 percent will have had one successful pregnancy but fail to become pregnant a second time (secondary infertility) (1).
+About 30% of women infertile women will be diagnosed with blocked fallopian tubes or tubal blockage.
+Of these women, 19% will try for a first baby for over a year without success (primary infertility).
+Another 29% will have had one successful pregnancy but fail to become pregnant a second time (secondary infertility) (1).

 You might not have any indication that your fallopian tubes are blocked until you can’t get pregnant.
 Months of trying to get pregnant and not succeeding are disheartening and upsetting.
 It’ll leave you wondering if there’s something wrong.

-The chances are you’ll share your concerns with your healthcare provider.
-If you’re under the age of 35 and have been trying for a baby for a year, then investigations will be carried out to see if there is a reason for your infertility.
-If you are over 35 years old, then this might be done after six months.
+You’ll likely share your concerns with your health care provider.
+If you’re under 35 and have been trying for a baby for a year, investigations will be carried out to see if there is a reason for your infertility.
+If you are over 35 years old, this might be done after just six months of trying.

 Checking your fallopian tubes will form part of these fertility tests.
-One kind of blockage called a “hydrosalpinx,” might give symptoms.
-This is a build-up of fluid in one or both fallopian tubes which makes them larger.
-The sperm and egg can’t pass through the fluid, and therefore conception cannot take place.
+One kind of blockage, called a “hydrosalpinx,” might give symptoms.
+This is a build-up of fluid in one or both fallopian tubes, which makes them larger.
+The sperm and egg can’t pass through the fluid, so conception cannot occur.